Do You Have Pain in Your Joints? Get Relief with Platelet Rich Plasma Injections

 PRP Injection Details at Orthopaedic Specialists:

-PRP Injections: $325 Charge Cash Only – This treatment option covers an office visit to draw blood.
+PRP Injections: $325 Charge Cash Only – This treatment option covers a blood draw and PRP related processes.
 After collecting 99 cc from the arm, it will be spun in a centrifuge and then the platelet rich plasma is injected into the affected joint or area.
-In total, this fee includes the office visit, blood draw, materials used to create the PRP substance, and the actual PRP injection.
+In total, this fee includes the blood draw, materials used to create the PRP substance, and the actual PRP injection.

 For more information about this treatment option, or to make an appointment, call Orthopaedic Specialists at a (502)212-2663.
 Follow along for more information about platelet rich plasma injections.